-Under HIPAA, Health Information refers to any information that is created or received by a health care provider, health plan, employer, or health care clearinghouse, that relates to:
+Under HIPAA, health information refers to any information that is created or received by a health care provider, health plan, public health authority, employer, life insurer, school or university; and health care clearinghouse, that relates to:

-- the payment for the provision of health care to an individual.
+- the past, present, or future payment for the provision of health care to an individual.

 Although HIPAA includes numerous restrictions (and exceptions to those restrictions) on the disclosure of PHI, a covered entity may generally only disclose PHI about an individual: